HommelWater/Bombus/README.md

 ## Running it

-Serve the folder with any static file server and open it in two browsers:
+Use the github pages here: https://hommelwater.github.io/Bombus Or serve the folder with any static file server and open it in two browsers:

 ```bash
 cd p2p
 python3 -m http.server 8080
 ```

+## Usage
+Visit the page, then:

 1. Pick a display name; leave the key field empty to generate a fresh identity (or paste an existing `nsec…`/hex key to keep your identity).